Title: J'veux du soleil

 "Mary?
 Who is Mary?" asked Veronica.

 "You are, aren't you?
 It's the name on the ID we found on your pocket.
 Mary Donovan, 18 years old.
-It's not your identity?"
+Is that not your identity?"

 "I don't know.
 I don't remember.
 Why am I here?
 Why do I remember nothing?" asked Veronica, on the verge of tears.